akthammomani/ClusterLens/README.md

 Interactive, full documentation for the library is available **[here](https://clusterlens-documentation.streamlit.app/)**.
 The documentation app mirrors the API, shows example calls, and is the best place to explore ClusterLens features end to end.

+## **Notebook example: credit customer segmentation**

+We also provide a full, end-to-end notebook that illustrates how to use **ClusterLens** on a real **credit customer segmentation** dataset.
+It walks through data preparation, fitting `ClusterAnalyzer`, inspecting SHAP plots, and generating narratives. the notebook can be found [here](https://github.com/akthammomani/ClusterLens/blob/main/Example/Customers_Segmentation.ipynb).

 ## **Release roadmap**

 * **Current release - `0.1.0`**: The first public version focuses on: